imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 refactoring.
 There is another thing that I regret about the way I learned to test.
-And it is simply not using my own factory methods as I have above, before finding out what problem Factory Girl was trying to address with _that_.
+And it is simply not using my own factory methods as I have above, before finding out what problem Factory Girl was trying to address with doing _that_.
 Nothing about the code above strikes me yet as needing a custom DSL, or a gem to extract.
 Ruby already does a great job of making this stuff easy.

 Sure, the above is a deliberately simple and contrived example.
 If we find ourselves doing more complicated logic inside a factory method, maybe a well-maintained and feature-rich gem such as Factory Girl can help us there.
-Let's plough on and complete the refactoring.
+Let's assume that we've reached that point and plough on so we can complete the refactoring.

 ```ruby
 # spec/factories/user.rb